What is Advanced Systemic Mastocytosis (AdvSM)?

 Across all types, systemic mastocytosis is estimated to occur in about 1 out of every 10,000 people, although fewer than that have AdvSM.
 Current estimates suggest around 1 in approximately 200,000 people worldwide are living with this condition.

-Want to receive more information about AYVAKIT for AdvSM?
+Want more information about AYVAKIT?